korkuts-stanislau/test_task/README.md

 <br>
 <h4>These notebooks were created on my week laptop.
 If you want to look at the better solution look for it in folder google_colab.</h4>
 IMDB_EDA.ipynb is a notebook for analysis of dataset<br>
+IMDB_experiments.ipynb is a notebook for experiments with BOW-like models<br>